pypa/packaging.python.org/source/guides/tool-recommendations.rst

 ..
 [6] `distribute`_ (a fork of setuptools) was merged back into
        :ref:`setuptools` in June 2013, thereby making setuptools the default choice for packaging.

-..
-[7] :term:`PyPI <Python Package Index (PyPI)>` currently only allows
-       uploading Windows and macOS wheels.
-Wheels uploaded for Windows and macOS should be compatible with the binary installers provided for download from http://python.org.
-Binary wheels for Linux distributions can be provided by using ``manylinux`` wheels as outlined in :pep:`513`.

 .. _distribute: https://pypi.python.org/pypi/distribute
 .. _venv: https://docs.python.org/3/library/venv.html